Alfresco/docs-alfresco/content-services/latest/config/index.md

     | db.username=alfresco | Specifies the name of the main database user.
 This name is used to authenticate with the database. |
     | db.password=alfresco | Specifies the password for the database user.
 This password is used to authenticate with the database. |

-    Additional database properties can be set for further configuration.
-See [Configuring databases]({% link content-services/latest/config/databases.md %}) for more information.
+    You can set additional database properties, such as `db.port` and `db.host`.
+See [Advanced configuration properties]({% link content-services/latest/config/databases.md %}#advanced-configuration-properties) for more properties that can be set.

 4. Configure your supported database for use.
 See [Configuring databases]({% link content-services/latest/config/databases.md %}).